Philosophical aspects of the foundations of mathematics

 The infinite time between models

 Without trying to formalize the model theory MT of first-order logic (which will be approached in the next sections) let us sketch a classification of its components (mixing notions, structures and axioms) into parts according to what they describe.
-Most issues are unchanged by restricting consideration to an 1MT, with model a single system [T,M] of a theory T with a model M, when these T and M (specified by additional axioms of 1MT) are big enough to roughly contain any theory and any system.
-But some issues may even be unchanged with simpler choices of T and M. This last part describes a part of [T,M] which is determined by the combination of both systems T and M but not directly contained in them : it is built after them.
+Most issues are unchanged by restricting consideration to an 1MT, with model a single system [T,M] of a theory T with a model M, when these T and M (as may be specified by the chosen variant of 1MT) are big enough to roughly contain any theory and any system.
+This last part describes a part of [T,M] which is determined by the combination of both systems T and M but not directly contained in them : it is built after them.

 The metaphor of the usual time